bukhavtsov/bukhavtsov.github.io/content/posts/two-pointers.md

----
-title: "The increadible Two Pointers Technique"
-date: 2023-07-02T22:40:00+01:00
-draft: false
----
-# Agenda
-1. What is the benefit of two pointers technique?
-2. What is two pointers technique?
-3. Example that shows the a performance difference.
-4. The details of two pointers solution.
-5. Problem with fast & slow pointer.
-(TODO: Describe details§)
-7. Summary (TODO)

 Hey there, fellow learners!
 I'm Artem, and today's lesson is all about the incredible Two Pointers technique.

 ## What is the benefit of two pointers technique?

-- Before we start digging into this technique, I want to tell you about the benefit.
+Before we start digging into this technique, I want to tell you about the benefit.
 Two pointers technique can dramatically improve the performance of your solution.
 It allows you to move from `O(n^2)`, `O(n log n)` time complexity to `O(n)`

 ## What is two pointers technique?
-- To understand two pointers technique you should be familiar with the data structures like arrays and linked lists, and master Big O notation.
+To understand two pointers technique you should be familiar with the data structures like arrays and linked lists, and master Big O notation.
 If you feel like you may need to ramp up your knowledge in understanding big o notation, I recommend you to watch my video about it.

- - Two pointers basically mean that you have 2 variables, and values of them are looking into addresses in memory.
+Two pointers basically mean that you have 2 variables, and their values point to addresses in memory.

- - On the Figure 1, you can see how arrays look like under the hood.
+On the Figure 1, you can see how arrays look under the hood.
 Each element has own index, value and address.
 ![Figure 1 - Array under the hood](/images/2ptrs-ex-01.png "Figure 1 - Array under the hood")

- - On the Figure 2, we've created two variables `left` and `right` and values of these variables are address 1000 and 1004.
+On the Figure 2, we've created two variables `left` and `right` and values of these variables are address 1000 and 1004.
 Basically it means that If element with address 1000 will be changed, then `left` variable will be changed as well.
 The same for 1004 address and `right` variable.
 ![Figure 2 - Pointers](/images/2prtrs-ex-02.png "Figure 2 - Pointers")
-- These pointers allow you to track the state of 2 elements at once, during iteration through collection.
+These pointers allow you to track the state of 2 elements at once, during iteration through collection.
 Collection usually is an array, linked list and this technique cannot be used directly with non-linear data structures.

-- Usually, depending on the problem, these pointers have name right and left, or slow and fast.
+Usually, depending on the problem, these pointers have name right and left, or slow and fast.
 If you wondering why, stay tuned :).

 ## Example that shows the a performance difference

 https://leetcode.com/problems/two-sum-ii-input-array-is-sorted/

-### Example that can be solved in Space: O(1) TIme: O(n^2)
+### Solution #1: Space: O(1) Time: O(n^2)

-Here we're trying to check all possible sum combination between 2 elements in the given array.
-But the problem is the it takes quite long period of time for machine to process.
-Let's check benchmark test.
+Here we're trying to check all possible sum combinations between 2 elements in the given array.
+But the problem is that it takes quite a long period of time for machine to process.
+Let's run a benchmark test.
 ```go
 package main